sillsdev/scripture-forge-help/docs/Draft-Generation/using-a-draft.md

 ## Exporting USFM files

 If you prefer not to import the draft directly to your project, you can also download the draft as USFM files.
-On the "Generate draft" page, click "Download ZIP", and extract the files on your computer.
+On the "Generate draft" page, click "Download draft", and extract the files on your computer.
 You can then import these files into a project in Paratext.

 ![](./download_usfm.png)